 If you're a recipient of a PPP loan, you may apply for forgiveness and have all or part of your loan forgiven if you meet certain requirements.

-The use of the PPP loan proceeds listed below pertain to the forgivable amount of a PPP loan, and are not the only allowable uses of a PPP loan.
+The uses of the PPP loan proceeds listed below pertain to the forgivable amount of a PPP loan, and are not the only allowable uses of a PPP loan.

-Note, the SBA has released two loan forgiveness applications – a standard version available for use by all borrowers seeking forgiveness, and an EZ version available to borrowers that meet certain criteria.
+Note, the SBA has released three loan forgiveness applications – a standard version available for use by all borrowers seeking forgiveness, and an EZ version and an S version available to borrowers that meet certain criteria.
 This article focuses on the standard PPP Loan Forgiveness Application.
-Please refer to the latest guidance from SBA and Treasury and the related Instructions for Borrowers to confirm current program rules.
+Please refer to the latest guidance from SBA and Treasury and the related Instructions for Borrowers to confirm current program rules and how they apply to your particular situation.

 |Note: The amount of the loan forgiveness can be up to the loan principal amount plus accrued interest.